 “Make me a promise, dear.”

-In the past month alone, I had sworn that I would not go hang-gliding, or rappel down the outside of the Empire State Building, or practice free-diving in the Caribbean.
+In the past month alone, I had sworn I would not go hang-gliding, rappel down the outside of the Empire State Building, or practice free-diving in the Caribbean.
 Those promises were a small price to pay, I suppose, for Gran having raised me.

 Every once in a while, though, I wondered if my actual parents would have been so insanely concerned about my safety.
-I mean, what were the chances that I’d ever engage in such risky behavior, promise to Gran or not?
+I mean, what were the chances I’d ever engage in such risky behavior, promise to Gran or not?
 But I suspected that the car crash that took my parents’ lives started Gran on her quest for “promises.”

 “Jane,” Gran said.
 “Are you listening to me?”
 I’d waited too long to reply.

 “Of course.
 I was just helping a patron at the circulation desk.”
 I glanced across the room at Jason, smile at the ready, but he didn’t look up from his notes.